ikayzo/mojinizer/README.md

 # Ikayzo::MojiPlusRomajinizer

 A gem for converting between hiragana, katakana, and romaji.
+This gem does not convert kanji characters.

 The bulk of the logic comes from the [moji](https://github.com/gimite/moji) and [romajinizer](https://github.com/joeellis/romajinizer) gems.
-This gem combines them and changes the methods name to match the current ruby convention.
+This gem combines them and changes the method names to match ruby convention.

 ## Installation